Neutral / cushion / high arch

 The Adidas Pure Boost X ATR has a standard running shoe length.
 The sizing scheme follows the regular measurements.
 It has a medium width, so it is able to accommodate those with medium sized feet.
 Its semi-curved shape follows the natural curve of the human foot.

-The STRETCHWEB is a rubber material that’s elastic.
-It doesn’t make the platform stiff or unwieldy.
+Similar to its popular counterpart, the Adidas Pure Boost, the Pure Boost X ATR uses the STRETCHWEB for its outsole.
+This is a rubber material that’s elastic and it doesn’t make the platform stiff or unwieldy.
 Its sticky nature allows the underside of the sole unit to hold onto the ground with ease.
 It also works with the mid-sole foam as it delivers responsive performance to the wearer.

 The ATR outsole design of this external layer allows it to function well on uneven terrain.
 It holds onto soft and rugged terrain with ease.